-Gyroscopes are devices used to sense rotation and are typically used in inertial navigation of objects and vehicles - particularly when reliance on a magnetic compass is insufficient or not possible.
-Unfortunately, mechanical gyros are typically quite large and massive.
-They also tend to be sensitive to shock and vibration, and can have poor reliability due to fabrication tolerances, as well as mechanical wear over time.
-Further, fiber-optic gyroscopes - a common gyroscope configuration - suffers from “frequency lock-up” making them unable to sense rotation that is below a certain threshold.
-Therefore, the need for a fiber-optic gyroscope that does not exhibit frequency lock-up at low rotation rates remains.
+Gyroscopes are devices used to sense rotation and are typically used in inertial navigation of objects and vehicles, particularly when reliance on a magnetic compass is insufficient or not possible.
+Mechanical gyroscopes, the simplest and most common type of gyroscope, are typically quite large.
+Additionally, they are sensitive to shock and vibration, can have poor reliability due to fabrication tolerances, and experience mechanical wear over time.
+This makes them suboptimal for applications requiring small size and high accuracy, such as in aircraft, missiles, and satellites.
+Ring laser gyroscopes (RLG), which sense changes in orientation by exploiting the Sagnac effect, are more suitable for these applications due to their compactness and lack of moving parts.
+However, they suffer from frequency lock-up, which prevents them from sensing small rotations below a certain threshold.
+Therefore, there is a need for a ring laser gyroscope that does not exhibit frequency lock-up at low rotation rates.

 |United States Of America||Issued Patent||10,180,325||01/15/2019||2016-772|

 Coupling, Sensing, Gyroscope, Ring Laser Gyroscope, Orthogonal, Frequency Lock-up, Rotation, Optical Signals